HumanSignal/label-studio/README.md

 ```

 #### Install dependencies on Windows
-To run Label Studio on Windows, download and install the following wheel packages from [Gohlke builds](https://www.lfd.uci.edu/~gohlke/pythonlibs) to ensure you're using the correct version of python:
+To run Label Studio on Windows, download and install the following wheel packages from [Gohlke builds](https://www.lfd.uci.edu/~gohlke/pythonlibs) to ensure you're using the correct version of Python:
 - [lxml](https://www.lfd.uci.edu/~gohlke/pythonlibs/#lxml)

 ```bash